SwifterSwift/SwifterSwift/CONTRIBUTING.md

 ## Adding documentation

 Use the following template to add documentation for extensions
-> Replace words with <>
+> Replace placeholders inside <>

-> Remove any extra lines, eg. if method does not return any value, delete the Returns: line
+> Remove any extra lines, eg. if method does not return any value, delete the `- Returns:` line

 #### Documentation template for units with single parameter: